CDRT/docs/bios/settings/thinkpad/power.md

 <details><summary>Sunday</summary>

-One of 2 states to select:
+Whether the system will turn on automatically on this day.

-1.	**Off** - the system will not turn on automatically on this day.
-Default.
+1.	**Off** - Default.
-2. On – the system will turn on automatically on this day.
+2. On

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
    |:---|:---|:---|:---|